Miska296/ansible-web-wm/README-en.md

      service nginx restart
      ```
 3. **Port publication**
-   - Manually add port 80 in the 'Ports' tab in Codespace and set it as 'Public'.
+   - Manually add port 80 in the tab in Codespace „Ports“ and set it as „Public“.
 4. **Firewall**
    - Check that ports 22 and 80 are allowed:
      ```bash